bulbacss/postcss-var-optimize/README.md

 ## Usage

-Check you project for existed PostCSS config: `postcss.config.js` in the project root, `"postcss"` section in `package.json` or `postcss` in bundle config.
+Check your project for an existing PostCSS config in `postcss.config.js` in the project root, or a `"postcss"` section in `package.json` or `postcss` in bundle configuration.

-If you already use PostCSS, add the plugin to plugins list:
+If you already use PostCSS, add the plugin to the plugins list:

 ```diff
 module.exports = {